DylanTanDs/Python-BlackJackBot/README.md

 This is the code for the Telegram Bot with which user can play the game Black Jack.
 You can find the hosted version of it here: https://telegram.me/BlackJackBot

+At the moment, the game can only Hit or Stand.
+I would include in the option to split when player receives a two of the same cards.
+To further improve on the user's experience, a credit system would be included, allowing players to place virtual bets.